IBM/multi-tenancy/operator/README.md

 ### Step 1: Login to the cluster

-### Step 2: Create an `operator development project` for each developer on the cluster
+### Step 2: Create an `operator development project` for you as a developer on the cluster

 ### Step 3: Navigate to the `operator source code folder`